YassineMoudene/Network-analysis_Policy-effect-on-scientific-collaboration/README.md

 # Network-analysis_Policy-effect-on-scientific-collaboration
-Analyzing the effect of the implementation of a policy on a network of scientists.

 We have a network consisting of individual agents, specifically scientists.
 The cluster has been observed during two subsequent periods of time - before and after a policy